resteasy/resteasy-examples/jaxrs-swagger-example/README.md

 # jaxrs-swagger-sample

-Sample project for integrate swagger with jaxrs
+Sample project for integrate swagger with JAX-RS

 To generate json file for openAPI: